 Children aged from 12 to 14-years-old

-As pupils continue to grow and progress through the School, the format of the Class Teacher teaching the Main Lesson continues.
-Specialist Subject Teachers also continue to deliver lessons in Languages, Music, Eurythmy, Woodwork, Handwork, Religious Studies, Games and Gym.
+As pupils continue to grow and progress through the School, the Class Teacher now becomes Class Guardian, who alongside Subject Specialist Teachers, teach Main Lessons across the Middle School classes.
+Subject lessons in Languages, Music, Eurythmy, Handwork, PSHE, Drama, Art, Cooking and Sports continue.

 Main Lesson themes continue to be delivered in a logical way, with Literacy and Numeracy constantly and consistently practised.
-Our dedicated Class Teachers continue to cultivate and encourage creative writing, good grammar and the spoken word which is showcased by the performance of an annual Class Play.
+Our dedicated teachers continue to cultivate and encourage creative writing, good grammar and the spoken word, which is showcased by the performance of an annual Class Play.